sagemath/trac_to_gh/Issue 1037.md

 # Issue 1037: arithmetic with Schubert polynomials includes extra fixed points in the permutations

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1037

 Original creator: mhansen